BRANSON, MISSOURI CELEBRATES RECORD-BREAKING 100 SHOWS

 In 2014, Branson's state-of-the-art stages will offer more than 100 shows.
-Much to the approval of the estimated seven million visitors who converge each year on the Ozark Mountain town of little more than 6,000 residents, Branson's stars can be spotted each morning, afternoon and well into the evening in almost every type of theatrical performance imaginable.
+Much to the approval of the over eight million visitors who converge each year on the Ozark Mountain town of little more than 10,520 residents, Branson's stars can be spotted each morning, afternoon and well into the evening in almost every type of theatrical performance imaginable.
 Pop, gospel, blues, rock 'n' roll, western, Cajun, swing, classical, big band, Motown and Broadway have become as important to Branson visitors as its country and comedy roots.
 Day or night, our little town of Branson, Missouri, just may hold more stars than anywhere else in the universe, says Dennis Mabe, singer, guitarist and member of the founding family of Branson's first music show, the Baldknobbers Jamboree.

 "At the moment, we can name 110 shows at 46 venues," said Ross Summers, Branson/Lakes Area Chamber of Commerce executive vice president.
 "That's about a dozen more shows than last year.
 Almost every week we hear of a new show or an announcement in the works."